-LIFESTYLE: Just Eat to the Beat15th November 2013
+LIFESTYLE: Just Eat to the Beat

 There’s usually little “fun” when it comes to fundraisers.
 True, guests are there for an important cause, but the event itself tends to be a little dry.
 But what about an event where food is celebrated?
 And all done to help those in need?
 Chances are the only dry thing will be a flaky pastry.

 Held at Roy Thompson Hall, Eat to the Beat is the culinary fundraiser of the year, where 60 of Canada’s top female chefs come together for a night to support Willow Breast Cancer Support Canada; a not-for-profit organization that offers free peer support to anyone coping with breast cancer (it’s estimated that 23,800 women and 200 men in Canada will be diagnosed with breast cancer in 2013).

 Although the smell of scrumptious food was enough to make anyone drool like Pavlov’s dogs, it was important to treat the night like a proper dinner, rather than a snatch-and-grab buffet.